zyedidia/micro/runtime/help/options.md

 	default value: `true`

+* `relativeruler`: make line numbers display relatively.
+If set to true, all lines except for the line that the cursor is located will display the distance from the cursor's line.

+	default value: `false`

 * `savecursor`: remember where the cursor was last time the file was opened and put it there when you open the file again.
 Information is saved to `~/.config/micro/buffers/`